stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 4.5: Implement and Manage a Firewall on End-User Devices
+## Safeguard 4.5: Implement and Manage a Firewall on End-User Devices

 **Dependencies:** 1.01, 2.01, 4.01